 Galileo found that he could not measure motions of falling bodies directly, because they accelerated too quickly.
 Instead, he did experiments by rolling balls down inclined planes, so that the acceleration was much slower.
 You will repeat Galileo's experiment.
 There are however, two problems with this technique.
 The first is friction.
 A rolling ball is not subject to much friction, but the friction is not zero.
 Additionally, it takes energy to make things spin.
 As the balls roll down the incline plane and some of the gravitational potential energy goes into making the ball spin and that energy isn't helping the ball accelerate down the ramp.
 We will not take this effect into account.
-First, make a prediction on how the size of the ball (2 different balls) will affect its acceleration.
-Roll some balls down the inclined plane (2 different angles, each ball at each angle), and measure their average velocity and acceleration by finding how much time it takes the ball to reach the bottom of the inclined plane.
-Compare your observations to your predictions.
+First, make a prediction on how the size of the ball will affect its acceleration.